Marijn-Schipper/FLAMES/README.md

 ```

 ### 3. Run PoPS on the generated MAGMA z-scores.
 The features used in the FLAMES manuscript, or features compatible with FUMA output can be downloaded here: [Zenodo](https://zenodo.org/records/12635505).
 You can find the github for PoPS [here](https://github.com/FinucaneLab/pops).
+PLEASE NOTE: When using the full features, --num_feature_chunks should be set to 116
 ```
 python pops.py \
 --gene_annot_path {PATH_TO_DOWNLOADED_FEATURES}\pops_features_pathway_naive/gene_annot.txt \